Red Nose Day Actually: Plot

 The film is set in March 2017, 13 years after the events of the original film.

 Juliet is watching television with her husband Peter.
 When the doorbell rings and she opens the door, Juliet finds Mark, who, similarly to 13 years ago, communicates with her by using cue cards, having her pretend to Peter, this time, that Mark is a fund raiser for Red Nose Day.
 They tell each other that they are very happy with their respective lives, and Mark presents his new wife, who is none other than British supermodel Kate Moss, whom, 13 years prior, he jokingly said he was going to marry.
 Mark's final card proposes that they see what happened to the rest of their friends.

-David, who has lost and recently regained his position as Prime Minister since the first film, dances in his official residence once again, even continuing in great pain after falling down the stairs.
+David, who has lost and recently regained his position as Prime Minister since the first film, dances in his official residence once again (this time to Hotline Bling, as opposed to Jump (For My Love) in the original), even continuing in great pain after falling down the stairs.
 His wife and former employee Natalie amicably reprimands him, and offers to make him tea.
 Later in a public speech, he states that although times are harder for a lot of people now, he still believes that love and the good in people will win in the end.

 Billy Mack recently released a charity single, a cover of the 1983 ZZ Top song "Gimme All Your Lovin'".
 As the reporter interviewing him on radio tries to help him raise awareness for Red Nose Day, Billy openly admits to not caring about children (except for the ones that buy his discs) and that he only promotes the charity to, in truth, get free publicity for his upcoming autobiography, which he has admittedly neither written nor read.
 He then reveals with sadness that his manager Joe has died from a heart attack since the first film, before stating that the greatest sex he ever had was with one of the Kardashians, although he cannot decide which one.